Freestone · Limestone · Yorkshire Dales / West Yorkshire

 About this water

 Iconic Dales river — riffles, runs, glides, and deeper pools that teach you water-reading just by walking the bank.
+The river responds within six hours to rain on the high ground.
 The Wharfe is quintessential North Country spider water: broken seams and pool tails where a Waterhen Bloa fished tight to the current seam produces immediate response.
 Don't dismiss dry fly when olives and sedges are moving; the smoother glides at Bolton Abbey and Ilkley produce exceptional rising fish.
 Wading and club beats available through fragmented access — persevere with the logistics because this river rewards it.
 Winter grayling fishing is exceptional.

 Under the surface